Best Black Friday vacuum cleaner deals 2024

 The Independent's journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.
 Why trust us?

-Best vacuum cleaner Black Friday deals 2024, from cordless to robot models
+Best vacuum cleaner Black Friday deals 2024: Cordless and robot vacuums discounted

 Score big on big-name vacuum brands this Black Friday